|Sunday||1 - 5|

 Beading Class with Susan Baker & Alison Dragos

 Local artists Susan Baker and Alison Dragos will help you spice up your wardrobe with gorgeous, unique bracelets.
-This month, create the Magatama Twist Bracelet.
-Learn how to do the spiral stitch with seed beads in an array of colors from the ocean.
-Beginners welcome.
-All supplies will be provided; cost is $35.
+This month, create the Superduo Bracelet.
+Learn the basics of bead stringing with needle and thread.
+All supplies will be provided; cost is $25.
 Please pre-register at the library – a minimum of 6 people are needed for this class.

 Community HU Chant